grenaud/schmutzi/README.md

 We tested our program on a Linux system and MacOS, please email us if you have trouble building under cygwin.

-A comment about cygwin: the high precision version of the logarithm does not seem available by default.
-Therefore, we are forced to use the low precision variant for cygwin.
+A comment about cygwin: the high-precision version of the logarithm does not seem available by default.
+Therefore, we are forced to use the low-precision variant for cygwin.
 For higher accuracy, run our software under Linux.
 Also, some users have reported bugs with the locale used by C++